joshmorel/joshmorel.ca_pelican_old/content/nextcloud-clients.rst

 The installer will ask you what to sync.
 You can keep or change the defaults.
 Once this is done, the files should be downloaded in the local folder.

 .. image:: {filename}/images/nextcloud_wizard_sync.png
    :alt: image: Nextcloud connection wizard sync options

 ----

-Try adding files through both the web interface and local filesystem.
-It should all be very intuitive.
+Try adding files through both the web interface and local filesystem and see the results.
+It should all be very intuitive!

 Client Install & Usage -- Ubuntu